IHoshen/Advanced-SQL-Course/README.md

-# SQL-Course-Projects
+# Advanced SQL: MySQL for Ecommerce & Web Analytics

- Projects in the course: "Advanced SQL: MySQL for Ecommerce &amp; Web Analytics" from Udmey. this repository will contain the mid-course projest and the  course final project.
+The course: "Advanced SQL: MySQL for Ecommerce &amp; Web Analytics" from Udmey.
+This repository will contain the my solutions for all course assignments including a mid-course project and an final-course project.